ms/buildtogether.tech/src/testing/index.md

 Once these changes have been made, the application zips through its tests quickly enough that developers actually will run the test suite before checking in changes to the code.
-The downside is the loss of [% g fidelity %]fidelity[% /g %]: the system we're testing is a close cousin to what we're deploying, but not exactly the same.
+The downside is the loss of [% g fidelity "fidelity" %]: the system we're testing is a close cousin to what we're deploying, but not exactly the same.
 However, this is a good economic
 tradeoff: we may miss a few bugs because our fake HTTP handler doesn't translate